leandronicolaslopez/pvh/README.md

 The solution consists on two small projects.

 ### Start
-After cloning the project, you have to install the dependencies on both projects.
+After cloning the repo, you have to install the dependencies on both projects.

 Execute the following in the mobile and api folders